io-gui/io/docs/tsdoc/classes/PropertyDefinition.md

 • **new PropertyDefinition**(`def`)

-Takes a weakly typed property definition and returns a stronly typed property definition.
+Takes a weakly typed property definition and returns a strongly typed property definition.

 #### Parameters